PivotBuddy

 Filter 1: Thesis Fit

 Action: Ignore "agnostic" funds; look for active thesis-driven deployment in your category.
+Read their blog posts and portfolio company announcements to understand what excites them.

 Filter 2: Stage & Check Size